andrewsonin/andrewsonin.github.io/content/blog/00002-configurer-trait-pattern.md

 You may want to support two cases:

-1. One `interner` per `Id<C>` — `InternerProvider::interner` returns a static reference, and `Configurer::InternerProvider` is a zero-sized type.
+1. One interner per `Id<C>` — `InternerProvider::interner` returns a static reference, and `Configurer::InternerProvider` is a zero-sized type.
-2. Multiple interners per `Id<C>` — here, `Configurer::InternerProvider` becomes a reference to a specific interner, and the method returns `self`.
+2. Multiple interners per `Id<C>` — here, `Configurer::InternerProvider` becomes a reference to a specific interner, and the method simply returns `self`.

 The second case *requires* that `Id<'a, C>` be **covariant** over `'a`.
 Otherwise, we will get errors on the user side, which will reduce the usability of the library to zero.
 For example, when the user wants to use an `Id<'a, C>` with an extended lifetime `'a` in a context that assumes `Id<'b, C>`s with a shorter, but nested lifetime `'b` such that `'a: 'b`, the compiler will not let him do this.

-But associated types in GATs are invariant by default — making the type essentially unusable.
+This is because associated types in GAT are **invariant** by default, and there is currently no way to customize this.

+>🧠 For more information on subtyping and variance, see <a href="https://doc.rust-lang.org/nomicon/subtyping.html" target="_blank" rel="noreferrer external">The Rustonomicon</a>.

 ---

 ### The Workaround: "Private" Generic Parameters with Derived Defaults

-The solution lies in adding **“private” generic parameters** with default values derived from `C: Configurer`:
+The solution lies in adding *“private” generic parameters* with default values derived from `C: Configurer`:

 ```rust
 /// The result of internalization.